|

 |||||||

-Station was built in 1900 and sat on Railroad Street.
-It was torn down circa 1955.
-Photo circa 1900. | ||||||
+Sinnemahoning | This station was built in 1882 and sat on Railroad Street.
+It was torn down circa 1955. | |||||||

-| 1895 CAMERON COUNTY RAILROAD MAP | ||||||||
+1895 CAMERON COUNTY RAILROAD MAP | ||||||||

-| Notes About Existing
+Notes About Existing

 Stations...
-Emporium (P&E Freight) - This large single story structure, which now houses South Park Lumber, with substantial roofed open platforms was originally built by the P&E in the 1880’s.
-It is located on the north side of what was the P&E’s main rail yard in central Emporium on its main line from Emporium Junction to Erie.
-Until the late 1930’s/early 1940’s, it was the largest P&E/PRR freight station serving Cameron County and housed the local REA operations.
+Emporium (P&E Freight) - This large single story structure, which now houses South Park Lumber, with substantial roofed open platforms was originally built by the P&E in the 1880s.
+It is located on the north side of what was the P&E's main rail yard in central Emporium on its main line from Emporium Junction to Erie.
+Until the late 1930s/early 1940s, it was the largest P&E/PRR freight station serving Cameron County and housed the local REA operations.
 After WWII, the PRR consolidated its local freight operations into its separate freight station at Emporium Junction approximately one-half mile east of this building.
 This building then reverted to private ownership and has housed several successive building supply businesses to the current time.
-Boxcars with lumber and building materials continued to be unloaded for the tenant businesses at this site well into the 1970’s.
+Boxcars with lumber and building materials continued to be unloaded for the tenant businesses at this site well into the 1970s.
 The old P&E/PRR tracks between Emporium Junction and Saint Marys which served this station were removed in 2005 by then owner Allegheny and Eastern RR (Hammermill Paper Co.).
-The 20 miles of rail bed between Emporium Junction and Saint Marys are in the process of being converted into a recreational biking/hiking trail by state and local tourist promotion agencies. --Jack Cox | ||||||||
+The 20 miles of rail bed between Emporium Junction and Saint Marys are in the process of being converted into a recreational biking/hiking trail by state and local tourist promotion agencies. --Jack Cox |